Lesson 2: Training a neural network#

 Training the neural network#

 We will now train our network to approximate an arbitrary function.
 For that purpose, we define a function (which you can change if you like), and then we sample random locations \(q\) and calculate \(F(q)\).
-We train the network to reproduce those values as well as it can.

 # our "true" function that we want to fit using